 Particulars of loans/guarantees/ investments/securities

 Conservation of Energy Technology Absorption and Foreign ExchangeEarnings and Outgo

 Employees Stock Options

-Pursuant to the provisions of Regulation 14(B) of the SEBI (Share Based EmployeeBenefits) Regulations 2014 details of stock options as on March 31 2022 are given inAnnexure 'E? to this Report.
+In compliance with Regulation 14(B) of the SEBI (Share Based EmployeeBenefits) Regulations 2014 details of stock options as on March 31 2022 are given inAnnexure 'E? to this Report.

 Vigil Mechanism/Whistleblower Policy